Brad Lidge: 2005

 In his first All-Star Game appearance in 2005, Lidge pitched the bottom of the seventh, striking out all three batters he faced.
-He threw 11 pitches (two balls) to Melvin Mora, Mike Sweeney, and Garret Anderson, who did not make contact with any of Lidge's pitches.
+He threw 11 pitches combined, two of them balls, to Melvin Mora, Mike Sweeney, and Garret Anderson, who did not make contact with any of Lidge's pitches.
 Lidge became the first pitcher to strike out the side in his first All-Star appearance since Bill Caudill and Dwight Gooden in 1984.

-Later in 2005, Lidge finished the season with a 2.29 ERA and a career-high 42 saves.
-That year, Lidge ranked third in the National League in saves and became the second Houston Astros pitcher ever to record at least 40 saves in one season alongside Billy Wagner.
+Lidge finished the 2005 regular season with a 2.29 ERA and a career-high 42 saves.
+He ranked third in the National League in saves and became the second Houston pitcher ever to record at least 40 saves in one season, following Wagner.

-During the 2005 NLCS, Lidge gave up a three-run home run to Albert Pujols in Game 5 in Houston which forced a Game 6 back in St. Louis, which the Astros would win to clinch their first World Series berth in franchise history.
-In his very next appearance, Lidge gave up a walk off home run to Scott Podsednik in Game 2 of the 2005 World Series and the series winning run and hit in Game 4 to go 0–2 in the series and complete the White Sox sweep of the Astros.
+During the NLCS, Lidge gave up a three-run home run to Albert Pujols in Game 5 in Houston, forcing a Game 6 back in St. Louis, which the Astros would win to clinch their first World Series berth in franchise history.
+In his next appearance, Lidge gave up a walk-off home run to Scott Podsednik in Game 2 of the World Series.
+He then allowed the series-winning run and hit in Game 4 to go 0–2 in the series and complete the White Sox sweep of the Astros.

 2006

-Lidge pitched for the United States national baseball team in the 2006 World Baseball Classic, throwing two scoreless innings.
-Later that year, Lidge became the third pitcher in Astros history to record 100 saves with the club, after Wagner and Dave Smith, and this led the Astros to sign Lidge to a one-year, $5.35 million contract that would keep him in Houston through the 2007 season.
+Lidge pitched for the United States national team in the 2006 World Baseball Classic, throwing two scoreless innings.
+Later that year, Lidge became the third pitcher in Astros history to record 100 saves with the club, after Wagner and Dave Smith.
+However, after giving up a number of clutch hits in the 2005 postseason, Lidge would struggle to a 1–5 record with a 5.28 ERA in 2006.